jkaramon/vanilladesk.github.com/--ticket-management.md

 Sure, we have ITIL based ServiceDesk, we have multiple time zones, multiple working hours, customizable and localizable notifications, SLA per service and/or customer,  escalations, ticket prioritization, tickets created from emails, user portal, etc.
 But these these 'advanced' features should not hinder daily usage or make setup more complicated.

-Let's see some of features, that are there to make  with application more pleasant.
+Let's see some of features, that are there to make work with application more pleasant.

 ## Attachment Upload ##
 We provide several methods for adding attachments and screenshots to tickets.